Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

 - This season Seattle has won nine of its 13 games, or 69.2%, when it's the underdog by at least +160 on the moneyline.

-- The oddsmakers' moneyline implies a 38.5% chance of victory for the Kraken.
+- The moneyline set for this matchup implies a 38.5% chance of victory for the Kraken.

 Stars vs Kraken Additional Info